Coaching

 Improving Teaching Practice with Instructional Coaching

-This brief covers design principles for improving practice with instructional coaching, the evidence base for instructional coaching, the best candidates to coach and to be coached, what effective coaches do, supports coaches need to be successful, and key considerations for designing an
+This brief covers design principles for improving practice with instructional coaching, the evidence base for instructional coaching, the best candidates to coach and to be coached, what effective coaches do, supports coaches need to be successful, and key considerations for designing an evidence-based coaching program.

 Authors: Laura Booker and Jennifer Russell